February 23, 2023

 However, a retrospective analysis of data from online forums for classic psychedelic users showed that 47% of 62 lithium plus psychedelic users involved seizures (while none of the 34 lamotrigine reports did).
 Furthermore, 39% of the lithium reports involved medical attention.
 Careful attention needs to be paid to real-world data to explore the full range of potential harms patients may encounter.

 KT: The pharmacology between the two is quite different.
 Psilocybin is acting at the post-synaptic 5-HT2A receptor very specifically.
-Whereas MDMA acts on the vesicular monoamine transporter proteins, along with transporters SERT, NET and DAT located on pre-synaptic terminals. causing monoamines to spill out of the presynaptic neuron into the synapse.
+Whereas MDMA acts on the vesicular monoamine transporter proteins, along with transporters SERT, NET and DAT located on pre-synaptic terminals.
+This action causes monoamines to spill out of the presynaptic neuron into the synapse.

 Moreover, MDMA is metabolized by CYP2D6 and is actually an auto inhibitor, so it eventually inhibits its own metabolism.
 CYP2D6 inhibitors are likely more relevant for MDMA than for psilocybin.
 Several common antidepressants inhibit CYP2D6 like bupropion, paroxetine, and fluoxetine and have been shown to slightly increase MDMA concentration.